 Head and neck cancer may also cause similar pain, but it's relatively rare, accounting for about 4 percent of those with malignant tumors in the U.S., per a 2013 report in the Journal of Clinical Medicine.

 It may come as a surprise, but pain felt in the jaw and ear might also be due to a migraine headache.

 "The treatment for migraines is complex and can range from learning and controlling migraine triggers to taking abortive medications like sumatriptan and preventive therapies like beta blockers, Topamax and various anti-depression medications," explains Dr. White.

 Warning Signs and Symptoms

 It's important to see your doctor if you experience jaw and ear pain.
-Call your healthcare provider right away if you experience any warning signs or symptoms, including:
+Call your health care provider immediately if you experience any other concerning symptoms, including:

 - Swelling or a new lump on your face or in your mouth